Projects for Colle Val d'Elsa, Ilya Kabakov, 1998

 Ilya Kabakov

-mosche di plastica, cm 185×220,
+Mosche di plastica, cm 185×220,

-Progetto per Arte all’Arte III a Colle di Val d’Elsa
+Project for Art in Art III a Colle di Val d’Elsa

-Foto Ela Bialkowska
+Photos Ela Bialkowska

 © Associazione Arte Continua